livejs/frankenjs-2017/script.md

 **SAM:** A couple of months ago, Tim and I met through Live:JS: A collective of audio and visual artists.
 I asked Tim: Oh, wouldn't it be nice to combine our projects?

 **TIM:** I said: YES, that is a good idea.
-Let's have a Hack Weekend.
-So Sam visited me in Frankfurt
+Why don't we do this and meet each other for a Hack Weekend?

 **SAM:** We added MIDI controller assignments in modV and grabbed the Canvas data to send it over WebSockets to Tim's project nerdV, which controls the NERDDISCO LED Curtain and DMX lighting!